Which Breast Implant Is Right for You?

 Autologous Fat Transfer

 A fat transfer procedure involves injecting the breasts with fat cells removed from another area of the body through liposuction (commonly the abdomen, thighs, or hips).
 Women looking for a relatively small change in breast size (within one cup size) have been seeing great results from this procedure.
 It is a relatively new procedure, and experts aren’t sure exactly how long the results will last.
-However, many women prefer this option because it removes a small amount of unwanted fat while enlarging the breasts, uses their own tissue instead placing a foreign object (implant) into the body, and results in a very natural-feeling result.
+However, many women prefer this option because it removes a small amount of unwanted fat while enlarging the breasts, uses their own tissue instead of placing a foreign object (implant) into the body, and results in a very natural-feeling result.